 Goal of the Asotin County Noxious Weed Control Board (ACNWCB)

 The goal of the ACNWCB is to eradicate, contain and/or control noxious weed populations in Asotin County.
 Noxious weeds, according to RCW 17.10, are defined as, “any plant which, when established, is highly destructive, competitive, or difficult to control by cultural or chemical practices.”
 The board promotes a system of practices using integrated vegetation management.
 Integrated vegetation management means using all practical methods of weed control at the most effective time.
 Management recommendations may include mechanical, cultural, chemical or biological control efforts.
-The Board is committed to educational projects that enhance the public’s awareness of invasive weeds.
+The Board is committed to educational projects that enhance the public’s awareness of invasive species.

 Noxious weeds are biological invasions.
 They invade ecosystems where they have never been before, and cause dramatic changes in these ecosystems.
 They contribute to the loss of habitats and biodiversity by affecting the processes of succession.